MykhayloHnatyuk/sdk-plugins/sdk-titanium/mobile/ios/documentation/index.md

 #### Event Items

 While an event is like your receipt for a purchase, the event items are the individual items you purchased.
 Event items allow you to define multiple items for a single event.
-The “trackAction” method can include this event item data.
+The "trackAction" method can include this event item data.

 The function for tracking event items looks like this: